boazsegev/facil.io/README.md

 When using [`libevent`](http://libevent.org) or [`libev`](http://software.schmorp.de/pkg/libev.html) you could end up falling back on `select` if you're not careful. `libreact`, on the other hand, will simply refuse to compile if neither kqueue nor epoll are available (windows Overlapping IO support would be interesting to write, I guess, but I don't have Windows).

+I should note that this means that Solaris support is currently absent, as Solaris's `evpoll` library has significantly different design requirements (each IO needs to re-register after it's events are handled).
+This difference makes the abstraction sharing (API) difficult and ineffective.

 Since I mentioned `libevent` and `libev`, I should point out that even a simple inspection shows that these are amazing and well tested libraries (how did they make those nice benchmark graphs?!)... but I hated their API (or documentation).

 It seems to me, that since both `libevent` and `libev` are so all-encompassing, they end up having too many options and functions...
 I, on the other hand, am a fan of well designed abstractions, even at the price of control.
-I mean, you're writing a server that should handle 100K+ concurrent connections - do you really need to manage the socket polling timeouts ("ticks")?!
+I mean, you're writing a server that should handle 100K+ (or 1M+) concurrent connections - do you really need to manage the socket polling timeouts ("ticks")?!
 Are you really expecting more than a second to pass with no events?

 To use this library you only need the `libreact.h` and `libreact.c` files.